FraserThompson/dunedinsound.com/src/content/blog/2022-01-24-g85-vs-s5/index.md

 ![](./g85-6k-crop.jpg)

-It case it wasn't obvous, top is the S5, bottom is the G85.
+Top is the S5, bottom is the G85.
 You can see a pretty stark difference in noise levels and detail retention.

-But here's the kicker: The G85 was at ISO 6400 and the S5 was at ISO 25,600.
+But here's the surprise twist: In the above images the G85 was at ISO 6400 and the S5 was at... **ISO 25,600.**

 This is what the G85 looks like at ISO 25,600.